 As long as the sign directing back to Karasin appeared we knew it will be tough.
 2 kilometers uphill through the muddy forest again.
 The final few hundred meters were a matter of full resignation, but because I was with my kid, I had to set up an example.
 Running out of strength I helped my 5-year-old daughter with her bike carrying it at my back or pushing her throughout the way.
 The total distance summed up to 11.2 kilometre, which was way over our limit.
 Satisfied, but worn out, we packed ourselves back to the car and went home.

-The construction of the dam begun in 1947, and back in 1958 it was fully operational.
+The construction of the dam began in 1947, and back in 1958 it was fully operational.
 There’re several reasons behind building the dam over the Svratka river.
 First of all, to regulate the flow of the river.
-Second off all for water supply purpose.
+Second off all for water supply purposes.
 And third of all to catch the flood if necessary.
 These days the Vir water reservoir is a 223.5 ha huge lake.
-Because it serves as a drinking water to surrounding regions, it may not be used to recreational purposes like swimming or fishing.
-Still,we’re lucky we can admire the beauty of this locality.
+Because it serves as drinking water to surrounding regions, it may not be used to recreational purposes like swimming or fishing.
+Still, we’re lucky we can admire the beauty of this locality.

 The famous tree that won the competition is a dominant feature of the landscape.
 It grows on a sharp, rocky outcrop overlooking the river.
-It’s named after the village Chudobin, that was sacrificed in favour of the construction of a reservoir.
+It’s named after the village Chudobin, which was sacrificed in favor of constructing a reservoir.
 We were definitely not the only ones to admire how the Chudobin pine has grown in size and fame over the centuries.
 It shows how resistant to the vagaries of the climate and human activity nature can be.

 Locals call it the guardian of the valley or the guardian of the flooded village Chodobin.

-- Unfortunately, the observation tower is currently closed, but if you wish to visit it, check out the website beforehand.
+Unfortunately, the observation tower Karasin is currently closed, but if you wish to visit it, check out the website beforehand.

 Park by the observation tower and set out from here using red path